state-alchemists/zrb/docs/getting-started.md

 To make things more manageable, you must put all related resources and task definitions under a `project`.
 A project is a directory containing `zrb_init.py`.

 You can create a project manually or use Zrb's built-in task to generate the project.
 Suppose you want to create a project named `my-project`.
+You can do so by invoking the following command:

 ```bash
 zrb project create --project-dir my-project --project-name my-project
 ```

-Once invoked, you will have a directory named `my-project`.
-Let's see how the project looks like:
+Once invoked, you will see a directory named `my-project`.
+Let's see what the project looks like:

 ```bash
 cd my-project